Category Archives: Personal experience

 (Emphasis added.)
 Which again, doesn’t make a bit of difference to me.

-I’ve written on some problems reading the Bible “too literally.”
-First in 2014’s On three suitors (a parable), and later in 2015’s True Test of Faith.
+I’ve written on problems reading the Bible “too literally.”
+In 2014’s Three suitors (a parable), and in 2015’s True Test of Faith.
 One problem came from the Hebrew method of writing:

 in Hebrew there are no vowels, and the letters of a sentence are strung together.
 An example: a sentence in English, “The man called for the waiter.”
 Written in Hebrew, the sentence would be “THMNCLLDFRTHWTR.”
 But among other possible translations, the sentence could read, in English, “The man called for the water.”